chaos-polymtl/lethe-rpt/doc/source/installation/apple_arm.rst

 Numdiff
 ~~~~~~~~

-numdiff is used within the automatic testing procedure of Lethe to compare files obtained through floating point arithmetic.
+numdiff is used within the automatic testing procedure of Lethe-RPT to compare files obtained through floating point arithmetic.
 Without numdiff, Lethe automatic tests may fail when they should not. numdiff can be installed directly from your package manager.

 .. code-block:: text
   :class: copy-button